-Between July 19 and August 3, 2018, following negative publicity about NUPLAZID, three purported Company stockholders filed putative securities class action complaints (captioned Staublein v.
+Between July 19 and August 3, 2018, following negative publicity about NUPLAZID, three purported company stockholders filed putative securities class action complaints (captioned Staublein v.
 ACADIA Pharmaceuticals, Inc., Case No. 18-cv-01647, Stone v.
 ACADIA Pharmaceuticals Inc., Case No. 18-cv-01672, and Barglow v.
 ACADIA Pharmaceuticals Inc., Case No. 18-cv-01812) in the U.S. District Court for the Southern District of California against us and certain of our current and former executive officers.
-The complaints generally allege that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding our business, operations, and prospects by failing to disclose that adverse events and safety concerns regarding NUPLAZID threatened initial and continuing FDA approval, and by failing to disclose that we engaged in business practices likely to attract regulatory scrutiny.
-Several putative lead plaintiffs filed motions to consolidate the cases and to appoint a lead plaintiff.
-On January 3, 2019, the court consolidated the cases under Case No. 18-cv-01647 and took the lead plaintiff motions under submission.
+Thereafter, several putative lead plaintiff filed motions to consolidate the cases and to appoint a lead plaintiff.
+On January 3, 2019, the Court consolidated the cases under the caption In re ACADIA Pharmaceuticals Inc., Securities Litigation, Case No. 18-cv-01647, and took the lead plaintiff motions under submission.
 On February 26, 2019, the Court appointed a lead plaintiff and lead counsel.
-The lead plaintiff's consolidated complaint was filed on April 15, 2019.
-The complaint seeks unspecified monetary damages and other relief.
-The defendants' deadline to respond to the consolidated complaint is May 31, 2019.
-Given the unpredictability inherent in litigation, we cannot predict the outcome of this matter.
-We are unable to estimate possible losses or ranges of losses that may result from this matter, and therefore we have not accrued any amounts in connection with this matter other than ongoing attorneys' fees.
+Lead plaintiff filed a consolidated complaint on April 15, 2019.
+The consolidated complaint generally alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding our business, operations, and prospects by failing to disclose that adverse events and safety concerns regarding NUPLAZID threatened initial and continuing FDA approval, and by failing to disclose that we engaged in business practices likely to attract regulatory scrutiny.
+The consolidated complaint seeks unspecified monetary damages and other relief.
+Defendants filed a motion to dismiss the consolidated complaint on June 7, 2019 and the lead plaintiff filed an opposition on July 23, 2019.
+Defendants filed a reply on August 22, 2019.
+On November 12, 2019, the Court determined that the motion to dismiss was suitable for resolution without oral argument and took the motion hearing off calendar.